 Samsung Gear Fit2

-The Gear Fit2 bucks the crap-display tracker trend with a sumptuous 1.5-inch screen with an eye-popping 432 x 216, 322ppi display.
-On the fitness side there's GPS built in for run tracking and an optical heart rate monitor – all for a very competitive price tag.
+So, what sets it apart?
+Well, the device bucks the crap-display tracker trend with a sumptuous 1.5-inch screen with an eye-popping 432 x 216, 322ppi display.
+On the fitness side, there's GPS built in for run tracking and an optical heart rate monitor – all for a very competitive price tag.

 Price: $179 | Amazon